Sid Raymond: Career

 Raymond traveled for the radio program Major Bowes Amateur Hour, seeking talented people across the United States.
 He also entertained military troops during World War II and, in 1950, portrayed Finnegan in the Duffy's Tavern radio show.

 He appeared in many films and commercials, and was active nearly until his death.
 He is probably best remembered as being the voice for Baby Huey.
 In addition, Raymond did the voice for Katnip the cat of Herman and Katnip fame (Katnip also appeared in several Buzzy the Crow cartoons).
 He was also one of several actors (notably Dayton Allen) who voiced magpies Heckle and Jeckle.
+His first cartoon was in the Little Lulu cartoon Lulu's Indoor Outing.
 On radio, Raymond was "Finnegan" on Duffy's Tavern during its final seasons.
 He returned to play the character of Baby Huey in The Baby Huey Show in the 1990s, though he was replaced by Joe Alaskey in the show's second season.

 On Broadway, Raymond portrayed Candy Butcher in Something About a Soldier (1962) and Mr. Diamond in Golden Rainbow (1968).

 The short documentary Sid at 90 was about Raymond.